Do you want to grow your social media followers easily? And are you struggling to attract your ideal audience?

 When you’ve found communities that align with your business, get involved by offering tips, help, and advice.
 By sharing helpful information with no strings attached, you’re showing you’re an expert on your topic.

 Plus, you can even create your own social media communities for your followers to join.
-As a result, you can reward your dedicated fans with exclusive content and latest updates.
+As a result, you can reward your dedicated fans with exclusive content and the latest updates.

 23. Answer Relevant Questions